bpbond/srdb/README.md

 to fork out (using git) a copy of the data, just as if this were an open-source software project.
 You can then modify or add data and send me a pull request.
-The **second** way is to use the Excel workbook provided (under Downloads) for data entry and then email the file back to one of the project administrators.
+The **second** way is to use the Excel workbook provided for data entry and then email the file back to one of the project administrators.
 The **third** way to help is to file a bug report on the Issues tab or via email to one of the admins.
 For all cases, instructions can be found with the